ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: temp_thermistor_type

     Specifies the type of thermistor used to measure the temperature.
-The default value is  NIDMM_VAL_TEMP_THERMISTOR_44006.
+The default value is  :py:data:`~nidmm.ThermistorType._44006`.
-    Refer to the NIDMM_ATTR_TEMP_THERMISTOR_TYPE topic in the NI Digital Multimeters Help for additional information about defined values.
+    Refer to the :py:data:`nidmm.Session.temp_thermistor_type` topic in the NI Digital Multimeters Help for additional information about defined values.

     The following table lists the characteristics of this property.